ABOUT REVERSE AUTOMATIC BRAKING

 Turning Reverse Automatic Braking Off

-- This feature can be turned on and off using the Parking Assist switch.
+- This feature can be turned on and off using the Parking Assist switch or by pressing the Parking Assist icon on your infotainment system, depending on your vehicle.
+You can also turn the feature off through the Settings menu of your infotainment system.
+Go to the Rear Park Assist section of the Settings menu and disable “Alert and Brake” to do this.
 If you turn Reverse Automatic Braking off, the feature will automatically turn back on if you restart the vehicle.

 - Reverse Automatic Braking will turn off automatically if it detects a trailer attached to the rear of your vehicle.
 If you attach a bike or other object to the rear of your vehicle, you should turn the feature off.
 These objects can engage automatic braking and prevent you from backing up.
 If you turn your vehicle off and back on again while the object is attached, you must disable the feature again before you can continue driving.